Penang F.C.: Resurgence (late 1990s – early 2000s)

-Walking downhill and financial crisis (2003–2009)
+Walking downhill and financial crisis (2003 – 2009)

-Although the team got a good start by winning the Charity Shield, but the team only finished mid table in the league and in round two of the FA Cup.
-Penang finished third in the group stage of the Malaysia Cup and failed to qualify for the second round.
-In 2004, Penang ranked fifth out of 8 in the league and eliminated in the second round of FA Cup.
-Yunus Alif's boys won the group stage of Malaysia Cup but lost in second round.
-The league performance in 2006 is worse than 2005 as the team only ranked sixth.
-Penang won the first round of FA Cup, but they failed to qualify for the third round.
-They top the group of Malaysia Cup for two consecutive years but still can't advanced for the third round after losing the second round matches.
-The next season saw Penang ranked sixth again in the league and lost the first round match of FA Cup.
-The team lost the quarter final matches of Malaysia Cup.
-In 2006–07 season of Malaysia Super League, the team ranked tenth throughout the league.
-Penang finished the journey of FA Cup in round one.
-Penang finished fifth out of six in the Malaysia Cup group stage.
-New coach, Mohd Bakar was appointed to replace Josef Herel in the 2007–08 season.
+Although the team got a good start by winning the first Charity Shield, they finished mid-table in the league and third in the group stage of the Malaysia Cup.
+In 2004, Penang ranked fifth out of 8 in the league and got eliminated in the second round of the FA Cup.
+The league performance in 2006 was a bit worse as they ranked sixth.
+Penang won the first round of the FA Cup, but failed to qualify for the third round.
+The next season saw Penang ranked sixth in the league and lose the first round of the FA Cup.
+The team lost the quarter-final matches of the Malaysia Cup.
+In 2006–07 season, the team ranked tenth throughout the league.
+Penang finished the journey of the FA Cup in round one, as fifth out of six in the group stage.
+Mohd Bakar was appointed in the 2007–08 season.
 The Panthers finished 12th in the league, round two in FA Cup and last in the Malaysia Cup group stage.
-For the same season until 2012, the club was facing a critical financial condition.
-The state's footballers had not been paid for four months, and called on the current administration to honour the contracts signed with players.
+From then until 2012, the club was facing a critical financial condition.
 In 2009, Penang FA finished third from the last in the top division league.
 Penang was knocked out from the FA Cup in round two for two consecutive years.
 Penang was eliminated from the Malaysia Cup tournament after finished third in the group stage.

-Darkest period (2010–2012)
+Darkest period (2010 – 2012)

 In 2010, the darkest period ever in the team history came.
 Reduan Abdullah squad had only collected 10 points and finished at the bottom of the league.
-Penang was relegated from the top flight after 18 consecutive spells in the top flight of Malaysian football.
-The club continued to decline and in 2011 the worst fears were reached when they were relegated to FAM League after the team struggled in the second division with only collected 4 points after 22 matches.
-Janos Krecska was appointed as coach in 2012.
-The team finished mid-table in the third tier end of the year.
+Penang was relegated from the top flight after 18 consecutive spells.
+The club continued to decline and in 2011 they were relegated further, after the team struggled in the second division with only 4 points in 22 matches.
+Janos Krecska was appointed as head coach in 2012.
+The team finished mid-table in the third tier.